RMDs Made Simple: Roth IRAs, Traditional IRAs, and Inherited Accounts Explained

 If the Roth IRA belongs to you:

-This makes Roth IRAs an excellent tool for long-term tax planning and passing money to heirs.
+This makes Roth IRAs an excellent tool for long-term tax planning and for passing money to heirs.

 Inherited Traditional IRAs